Hannah Grier Coome: Sisterhood of St. John the Divine

-Thus, in June, 1882, Coome and Amelia Elizabeth (Aimée) Hare travelled to Peekskill, New York for two years' formation at the Sisters of St Mary, a relatively new Anglican educational and nursing order led by Harriet Starr Cannon, while the Canadian group did further fundraising and organization, including within the Family Compact for which Rose and Hannah Coome may have qualified.
+In June 1882, Coome and Amelia Elizabeth (Aimée) Hare travelled to Peekskill, New York, for two years' formation at the Sisters of St Mary, a relatively new Anglican educational and nursing order led by Harriet Starr Cannon, while the Canadian group did further fundraising and organization, including within the Family Compact for which Rose and Coome may have qualified.
 Hannah Coome and Aimee Hare trained with the American sisters in their hospital and social missions in New York City.
-Upon completing their novitiate, Coome professed religious vows on September 8, 1884 at the Peekskill motherhouse, and she and Hare returned to Toronto.
+Upon completing their novitiate, Coome professed religious vows on September 8, 1884, at the Peekskill motherhouse, and she and Hare returned to Toronto.

-In Toronto, the new sisters continued to find support from Rev. Ford, who became Coome's spiritual director.
-At first, Sister Hannah and Novice Aimee stayed with Rose Coome at the Bishop Strachan school, but their supporters soon managed to purchase a house near Rev. Ford's Church of St. Matthias.
-They called themselves the Sisterhood of St. John the Divine after a London parish in Kennington where Coome had found spiritual support years earlier.
+In Toronto, the new sisters continued to find support from Ford, who became Coome's spiritual director.
+At first, Coome (now known as "Sister Hannah") and Novice Aimee stayed with Rose Coome at the Bishop Strachan School, but their supporters soon managed to purchase a house near Ford's church of St. Matthias, Bellwoods.
+They called themselves the Sisterhood of St. John the Divine after the London parish of St. John the Divine, Kennington, where Coome had found spiritual support years earlier.
 Moreover, an English sister from an order with a similar name (Sr. Anna Lomas, of the Community of the Nursing Sisters of St. John the Divine) had gone to Canada circa 1878, but failed to form a community.
 In any event, Bishop Arthur Sweatman recognized the new order in a ceremony on St. John's Day, 1884.

-Early in their ministry, Sister (or later Mother) Hannah, Novice Aimee and various postulants experienced taunts from Protestants who considered their uniform, similar to widow's garb at the time, excessively "papist" (Catholic).
-Some Orangemen even threatened to burn down their house, but were ultimately converted.
+Early in their ministry, Coome, Aimee and various postulants experienced taunts from Protestants who considered their uniform, similar to widow's garb at the time, excessively "papist" (Roman Catholic).
+Some Orangemen even threatened to burn down their house but were ultimately converted.